takumus/TypeScriptLibraryTemplate/README.md

 *Paralell build mode is a default setting.*
 ### serial
 It runs a build in serial.
 When you use serial build mode, it slows down, but it might be more stable than using paralell build mode.
-# I forked the pretty damn cool repository.
+# I forked this pretty damn cool repository.
 <https://github.com/a-tarasyuk/rollup-typescript-babel>